Parent–teacher conference: United Kingdom

 In UK educational system, the meeting is known as parent–teacher conference or parents' evening.
 The event is often held in the school hall and adjacent communal spaces where parents move through a series of eight to nine face-to-face 5 minute consultations with individual teachers.
 Some schools during 2020 and 2021 replaced this with an online version due to COVID-19.

 Scheduling

 The task

 Scheduling parent–teacher conferences involves finding a time that suits both parents and teachers with their existing time constraints and finding locations for the meetings.
 If all meetings would be independent without any dependencies, the planning of the meetings simplifies to unordered timetabling rather than full-scale scheduling where events need to be scheduled in a certain order, often because the output of one event forms an input for another.

 In most cases, certain dependencies exist: parents prefer not to wait too long between different interviews but need long enough breaks to move from one location to another or locations in close proximity.
 Also sometimes these conferences can be done online.
-These conferences talk about a childs or students grade.
+These conferences talk about a child's or student's grade.